gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 }
 ```

 That takes care of the basic configuration for `LayerRenderer` for rendering our content.
-We set up our textures' pixel formats, foveation and the texture layout to use for rendering.
+We set up our textures' pixel formats, whether to enable foveation and the texture layout to use for rendering.
 Let's move on to rendering our content.

 ### Vertex Amplification